mopidy/mopidy/docs/changelog/index.md

   via Cyclopts, which we've started to use directly as well to handle colorized log output.

-- Requests >= 2.32 is now required.
+- Replaced Requests with HTTPX.
+HTTPX >= 0.28.1 is now required.

 - Tornado >= 6.4 is now required.